12 Trick or Treat Alternatives for Kids

 11. Do a Candy Drop for Neighbors

-For a socially distant alternative to trick or treating, instead of passing out candy at your home, you could put together candy bags and drop them off at neighbors and friends!
+For an alternative to trick or treating, instead of passing out candy at your home, you could put together candy bags and drop them off at neighbors and friends!
 It’s also a great kindness activity for kids!

 12. Explore Pumpkin Science